 How to Apply

-You can also apply to the UBC CS department if you would prefer to take CS courses/fulfil CS degree requirements.
-(I will also have the ability to be the primary advisor for CS students.)
+You can alternatively apply to the UBC CS department if you would prefer to take CS courses/fulfil CS degree requirements.
 Again, mention me as a potential advisor.
+(I can admit and advise students through either department.)

 Prospective postdocs: